 12. Leave your comfort zone

+Perhaps the most important tip is to be brave and not get stuck in your ways.
 University is all about new experiences and gives you the chance to meet people from all walks of life.
 So put yourself out there, and start doing things that are a bit outside your comfort zone.
-Try windsurfing, yoga, ballroom dancing, volunteering, saying ‘hi!’ or asking ‘how’s your day been?’.
+Try windsurfing, yoga, ballroom dancing, volunteering, or just asking ‘how’s your day been?’ from a random person.
 Join the Quidditch team, take up a cookery course or attend a meeting of the Viking Society, anything.
 Students are a sociable bunch, and you’ll be surprised by how easily you’ll make friends for life – once you’ve given yourself a little push.